From Human Resources

 - 2. Full replacement value insurance for household goods and possessions is allowed through the TPA.
 The maximum coverage paid by the department for non-TPA moves is $75,000.
 Additional insurance protection, if desired, must be purchased by the employee and is not a reimbursable expense.

-- 3. Should it become necessary for the employee and family to vacate the old home before the new home is available or prepared for occupancy, the employee will be allowed temporary storage for a period of up to 60 days.
+- 3. Should it become necessary for the employee and family to vacate the old home before the new home is available or prepared for occupancy, the employee will be allowed temporary storage of household goods for a period of up to 60 days.
+Any storage beyond 60 days will be the responsibility of the employee to personally pay.
+If the household goods are stored in the van line’s storage facility awaiting transit, the moving company will begin billing the employee monthly for the storage fee immediately upon expiration of the 60-day period.

 - 4. The department will not reimburse any costs associated with the dismantling or setting up of special hobby equipment such as darkrooms and workshops; or disconnecting of washers, dryers, and refrigerators; or the shipment of boats, automobiles, trailers, pets, motorcycles, firearms, or other items as declared by the TPA.